EllieChen-Git/Angular-Course-Getting-Started/README.md

 #### Subscription to observables

-Lazy: an observable doesn't emit values until we subscribe.
+- Lazy loading: an observable doesn't emit values until we subscribe.

-Subscribe method takes an optional argument, which is an observer object ( the observer object observes the stream and responds to three types of notifications, next, error, and complete).
+- Subscribe method takes an optional argument, which is an observer object ( the observer object observes the stream and responds to three types of notifications, next, error, and complete).

-The subscribe function returns a subscription.
+- The subscribe function returns a subscription.
 We use that subscription to call unsubscribe and cancel the subscription, if needed.
   - 1st handler function 'next': it processes the next emitted value.
 Since observables can handle multiple values over time, the next function is called for each value the observable emits.
   - 2nd handler function 'error': it executes if there is an error.
   - 3rd handler function 'complete' (rarely used in Http requests): In some cases, we want to know when the observable completes, so observables provide a third handler that is executed on completion.

 src\app\products\product-list.component.ts